MediaArea/MediaConch_SourceCode/Documentation/REST.md

 - report:            report kind, only POLICY or IMPLEMENTATION are possible
 - policies_contents: Array of policies contents (Strings)
 - policies_names:    Array of policies names (Strings)
+- options:           Objects with strings (key, value) given to the XSL transformations: Verbosity should be defined here.
+                     Example: "options":{"verbosity": "5", "key":"value", ...}

 ##### Response